WesloTheWeb/QuickMessenger/README.md

 as well as a playground to experiment with different strategies and technologies.
 Some could be subtle as abstractions or dynamic components.

+Fall 2024 update:
+- Due to recent events and having more time I decided to continue development.
+At the time of writing users can create accounts and sign in.
+The chat components are still being made but the backend and API endpoints have been created.
+I plan on launching this soon with guest access to chatroom as it is created while still continuously integrating on this.

+I do want to have safety measures in store due to people being people and do not want abuse of the chat should any malicious users want to troll when it is live.

 ## Getting Started (Local)

 First, run the development server: